My journey into creating Have Pupper Will Travel began with a simple love for travel and getting outside with our rescue dogs.

 To help him burn off some of that energy, I actively sought out spots for day trips, hikes, brunches, and vacations where he could join us.
 It didn't take long to realize that much of the available information on dog-friendly travel was a bit lacking, whether due to outdated details, size limitations for permitted dogs, or criteria that overlooked the fact that humans were also involved.
 Just because a dog is allowed to go doesn't always mean it's a place you want to go!

-After years of traveling with a lively young pup and now with the seasoned companion he has become, I found myself with a vast collection of tips and experiences.
-These journeys, often starting near or from our base in Los Angeles, inspired me to start this blog.
-My aim is to help fellow dog owners who want to spend more time with their pets, ensuring that your adventures are not only memorable but also enjoyable for both humans and puppers alike.
+These journeys, often starting near or from our base in Los Angeles, continue to fuel my passion for sharing what we've learned.
+My aim remains the same: to help fellow dog owners who want to spend more time with their pets, ensuring that your adventures are not only memorable but also enjoyable for both humans and puppers alike.
+Whether you're traveling with a energetic young pup or a seasoned companion, there's always another perfect spot waiting to be discovered.